severalnines/docs/user-guide/mysql/backup.rst

 	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
 This port must be opened on both source and destination hosts.
 Only available if you choose *Store on Controller* in *Backup Location*.

 * **Use Compression**
-	- Yes - Tells the chosen backup method to compress all output data, including the transaction log file and meta data files.
+	- Yes - Use compression for the backup.
+Compression happens on the backup node.
 	- No - Do not use compression for the backup.

 * **Compression Level**
 	- Specify the compression level for the backup.
 This is according to :term:`gzip` compression level.
-1 is the fastest compression (least compression) and 9 indicates the slowest compression (best compression).
+1 is the fastest compression (least compression) and 9 is the slowest compression (best compression).

 * **PITR Compatible**
 	- Exclusive for mysqldump and if binary log is enabled.
 A mysqldump PITR-compatible backup contains one single dump file, with GTID info, binlog file and position.
 Thus, only the database node that produces binary log will have the "PITR Compatible" option available.
+See `Point-in-Time Recovery`_.

+* **Upload Backup to the cloud**
+	- Upload the backup to the cloud storage.
+The upload process happens right after the backup is successfully created.
+	- This feature requires you to set up the cloud credentials first.
+See Cloud Providers.

 * **Enable Encryption**
 	- Encrypts the generated backup.
-Backup is encrypted at rest using AES-256 CBC algorithm, where the encryption key will be created automatically.
-If you choose to store the backup on the controller node, the backup files are transferred in encrypted format through :term:`socat` or :term:`netcat`.
+Backup is encrypted at rest using AES-256 CBC algorithm, where the encryption key will be created automatically and stored inside CMON configuration file for this cluster.
+	- Encryption happens on the backup node.
+If you choose to store the backup on the controller node, the backup files are streamed over in encrypted format through :term:`socat` or :term:`netcat`.

 * **Retention**
 	- How long ClusterControl should keep this backup once successfully created.
 You can set a custom period in days or keep it forever.
 Otherwise, ClusterControl will use the default retention period.

 * **Backup Locks**
 	- Exclusive for xtrabackup.
-	- Yes - Uses ``LOCK TABLES FOR BACKUP`` where it supported when making a backup.
+	- Yes - Uses ``LOCK TABLES FOR BACKUP`` whichever supported when making a backup.
-	- No - Sets ``--no-backup-locks`` which use ``FLUSH NO_WRITE_TO_BINLOG TABLES`` and ``FLUSH TABLES WITH READ LOCK`` when making backup.
+	- No - Sets ``--no-backup-locks`` which use ``FLUSH NO_WRITE_TO_BINLOG TABLES`` and ``FLUSH TABLES WITH READ LOCK`` when making a backup.

 * **Xtrabackup Parallel Copy Threads**
 	- Exclusive for xtrabackup.
 This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
 The default value is 1 (i.e., no concurrent transfer).